-In Step 1, students are formally introduced to Maker as an educational movement.
-For their final Step 1 project, students Make an artifact that reflects their growth as a teacher.
+In Step 1, students are formally introduced to 'making' as an educational movement.
+For their final Step 1 project, students make an artifact that tells the story of their growth as a teacher.
 Students present the artifacts they create on the last class day.
-Though digital technologies are not given preference, this project is an opportunity to have students explore new technologies and to encourage invention and “Making” in the classroom.
+Though digital technologies are not given preference, this project is an opportunity to have students explore new technologies and to encourage invention and making in the classroom.
 Through this project:

 Students explore how making can be integrated into traditional science and mathematics courses at the middle grades.
 This is accomplished through participation in demonstration lessons by Master Teachers and through negotiation of lesson ideas with local mentor teachers.
 The use of technology as an inquiry tool is required in at least one lesson in Step 2, and using elements of making to meet this demand are encouraged.